NikaOrl/next-header/src/stories/without-help-slot.md

 ### Header can contain no environment, description, projectNameClickEmitter and no conponents in the slot

-For example here you can see it without help-slot, logout-slot and projectNameClickEmitter
+For example here you can see it without help-slot

 #### Tempalte for this example looks like code below